What Foods to Avoid During Winter Pregnancy ?

-Created by Ambili S Kartha Updated on Dec 06, 2017
+Created by Ambili S Kartha Updated on Nov 05, 2019

 Pregnancy is the most important phase of a woman's life.
-This is one of the few state of affairs that one think twice before eating or drinking something.
+This is one of the few states of affairs that one think twice before eating or drinking something.
 We all know that the food consumed by the mother influences the healthy progression of the pregnancy and development of the fetus.
 Now the winter is on your doorstep, you need to learn to avoid certain foods while pregnant.

 With some exclusive seasonal fruits and vegetables that one can enjoy only during this season, winter pregnancy, more likely, could bring about new cravings.
 Also, when it comes to vegetables and fruits, we have often heard that seasonal vegetables and fruits are more beneficial for health.
-So what to eat and what to avoid in winter pregnancy.
+So, check what to eat and what to avoid in winter pregnancy.

-Are The Out-Of-Season Fruits And Vegetables, Beneficial During Pregnancy?
+Are Out-Of-Season Fruits& Vegetables Beneficial in Pregnancy?

 Fresh fruits and vegetables are always healthy and beneficial as compared to fruits and vegetables that are not seasonal, yet are available in the market thanks to cold storage and other technologies to keep them fresh.

 Fruit and veggies that have been in cold storage to retain their freshness were cultivated in different climatic conditions and then put into cold storage to be shipped to various parts of the world.
-In the transit these fruits and veggies lose their natural sugars, Vitamins and minerals.
+In the transit, these fruits and veggies lose their natural sugars, Vitamins, and minerals.
 Therefore, the out-of-season fruits and veggies are less healthy as compared to seasonal fruits and veggies.

-Health Tips If You Are Pregnant?
+Health Precaution If You Are Pregnant?

-Do you have a list of some more foods, fruits and veggies that one should avoid during winter pregnancy?
-Share your views and feedback in the comments section below.
+Do you have a list of some more foods, fruits, and veggies that one should avoid during winter pregnancy?
+Share your views and feedback in the comments section below..

 | Dec 06, 2017